Abhaycl/Abhaycl/README.md

 - 👀 I’m interested in everything related to new technologies.
 - 🌱 I’m currently learning various cloud-related topics.
 - 💞️ I’m looking to collaborate on in new technology projects that improve people's daily lives.
-- 📫 How to reach me in the e-mail abhaycl@hotmail.com and at the moment I am living in Spain.
+- 📫 How to reach me in the e-mail abhaycl@hotmail.com and for the moment I am resident in Spain.

 <!---
 Abhaycl/Abhaycl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.